|At the top of Sulphur Mountain / Banff Gondola|

 |Sanson’s Peak Weather Station, Banff|

 Although we’ve been here countless times, we never tire of the view.
 We gaze across the Bow Valley pointing out mountains we’ve hiked or want to hike, look down on the Banff Springs Hotel tiny in the distance, then turn westward and admire the Sundance Range.
-As the sun dips lower in the sky, we make our way to the terminal for a free ride down (only available in the off season from after Thanksgiving to just before May long weekend).
+As the sun dips lower in the sky, we make our way to the terminal for a free ride down (UPDATE: AS OF MARCH 2020, FREE RIDES DOWN ARE NO LONGER AVAILABLE – YOU MUST PURCHASE A ONE-WAY TICKET).
 The 8-minute ride is scenic and fun – we can’t wait to do it again!

 |Sulphur Mountain Boardwalk, Banff|